-There were also 13 additional threatened or endangered species that are found within the Harrison Mountain and Lake Arrowhead Quads.
-However, the site is either outside the know range for the species or suitable habitat does not occur within the Project area.
+Of the 28 species with the special designation of threatened, endangered, or species of special concern that are found within the Lake Arrowhead and Harrison Mtn.
+Quads, there are 24 that do not have potential to occur on-site or in the vicinity of the proposed Project.
+The site is either outside the known range for the species or suitable habitat does not occur within the Project area.
 Therefore, no further discussion or recommendations are required for the following species:

+- American badger

+- Coast horned lizard

+- Coastal whiptail

+- California glossy snake

 - Nevin's barberry

+- Pocketed free-tailed bat

 - Southern mountain yellow-legged frog

+- Southern California legless lizard

 - Southwestern willow flycatcher

 - Santa ana sucker

 - Arroyo toad

 - San Bernardino kangaroo rat

 - Mohave tui chub

 - Least Bell's vireo

 - Crotch bumble bee

 - Mojave tarplant

 - Western yellow-billed cuckoo

 - Parish's daisy

 - California red-legged frog

+- Two-striped gartersnake

+- Western mastiff bat

+- Western yellow bat

+- Western spadefoot

+- White-eared pocket mouse